 - A. Selection of side assignment.
-If each of the finalist teams have presented an equal number of prosecution and defense rounds, the side assignments for the final round will be determined by a coin toss. - B. The team with the numerical code (whichever comes first numerically), will be considered the "designated team" - C. If the coin comes up head's, the designated team shall represent the prosecution in the championship round.
-If the coin comes up tails, the designated team shall represent the defendant.
+If each of the finalist teams have presented an equal number of prosecution and defense rounds, the side assignments for the final round will be determined by a coin toss. - B. The team with the lowest numerical team code (whichever comes first numerically), will be considered the "designated team." - C. If the coin comes up heads, the designated team will represent the prosecution in the championship round.
+If the coin comes up tails, the designated team will represent the defendant.